apify/apify-docs/sources/academy/webscraping/scraping_basics_python/07_extracting_data.md

 0.30000000000000004
 ```

 These errors are small and usually don't matter, but sometimes they can add up and cause unpleasant discrepancies.
 That's why it's typically best to avoid `float()` when working with money.
-Let's instead use Python's built-in `Decimal()`, a [type designed to represent decimal numbers exactly](https://docs.python.org/3/library/decimal.html):
+Let's instead use Python's built-in [`Decimal()`](https://docs.python.org/3/library/decimal.html) type:

 ```py
 from decimal import Decimal